Spotify Backstage: Service Catalogs Explained

 Service catalogs and Backstage in particular provide enterprise teams with an incredibly useful pane of glass on top of their apps and services.
 At Humanitec, we often get asked how this functionality compares to that of Internal Developer Platforms (IDPs).
 Although some people seem to think they are mutually exclusive, IDPs and service catalogs (or Humanitec and Backstage) actually complement one another quite well.

-A service catalog like Backstage allows you to easily search all your services and immediately create a new one if what you are looking for is not available.
+A service catalog like Backstage allows you to easily search all your services and immediately create an application from a template.
 The new service comes with a predefined design and set of metadata, depending on the specifics of your Ops or Platform team.
 You can get going with the coding right away, fantastic!
+From there, you might have a CI pipeline with GitHub Actions and JFrog Artifactory in place.

-What it does not allow you to do however, is running your service.
-The service doesn’t come with dependencies to DBs, routing, storage, secrets and everything else you need to actually deploy a set of services or applications to your infrastructure.
-That’s where IDPs come in.
+What such a setup does not allow you to do however, is running your service.
+The service doesn’t come with dependencies to databases, routing, storage, secrets and everything else you need to actually deploy a set of services or applications to your infrastructure.
+That’s where the Platform Orchestrator of the IDP comes in.

-Combining Backstage for service discovery with Humanitec for infrastructure orchestration, deployment and dependency management, teams can achieve a new degree of Ops automation and developer self-service on all levels.
+Combining Backstage for service discovery with Humanitec for platform orchestration, teams can achieve a new degree of Ops automation and developer self-service on all levels.
 Engineers can now not only one-click create a new service with all required metadata attached to it, but also one-click deploy it to a new environment, provisioned with the resources they need.
 And all in a context where a central Platform team can set predefined rules and golden paths for all other app development teams to operate within.
+Git-push or a single CLI command are the equal alternatives, depending on the preferred workflows of developers.